TheRosettaFoundation/SOLAS-Match/README.md

 3. Under database, enter your MySQL connection settings.
 4. Under the site section, enter the URL of the installation.
        1. Under the site section, you can choose to either set openid to 'y','n' or 'h'.
-	    - setting openid='y' will configure the application to use openid as the login mechanisium.
+	    - setting openid='y' will configure the application to use openid as the login mechanisim.
-	    - setting openid='n' will configure the applicataion to fall back to its internal login mechanisium.
+	    - setting openid='n' will configure the applicataion to fall back to its internal login mechanisim.
 	    - setting openid='h' will enable hybrid login.(both login options will be available to the user).
        2. for more reliable openid support install php5-curl. sudo apt-get install php5-curl(fixes issue with google/yahoo connection reset).
 5. Under session, enter a long random string in the site_key field.